Survival Hunter Spec DPS Guide

 • and then reforge everything else into Crit and then Haste.

-You should always have Aspect of the Hawk active save for when an encounter requires a great deal of movement in which case Aspect of the Fox may prove to be the superior choice.
+1. Aspect of the Hawk (or the talent Aspect of the Iron Hawk) should always active, save for when an encounter requires a great deal of movement in which case Aspect of the Cheetah may prove to be a superior choice.

 3. Start using Kill Shot when your target reaches 20% health.

-Your DPS cooldowns Dire Beast, A Murder of Crows, Rapid Fire, Rabid and Stampede should be used on cooldown, preferably followed by Readiness to instantly refresh their cooldown so you can use them again.
+Your DPS cooldowns Dire Beast, A Murder of Crows, Rapid Fire, Rabid and Stampede should be used on cooldown.
+There seems to be very little difference in priority between them, so use them as they pop up.

 In Mists of Pandaria Agility is definitely your best stat, but gems with secondary stats have twice the value of agility gems, 320 Haste Vs 160 Agility, for example.
 This means that socket matching will be worthwhile in some cases, particularly if the slot has a big agility bonus, say 60+ agility per slot.